 New York Fashion Week is making its comeback.

-The designer penned a letter on Monday, announcing that New York Fashion Week will officially take place from Wednesday, Sept.
+The designer penned a letter earlier this season, stating that New York Fashion Week will officially take place from Wednesday, Sept.
 8, to Sunday, Sept.
 12.

 “This season’s shows are an opportunity to reaffirm the resilience and independence of American fashion and New York City as a global fashion force,” Ford said in his letter, noting that many designers who have not shown in New York in recent years — himself included — will make their way back.
 (Ford previously held his presentations in Los Angeles on the eve of the 2020 Oscars and virtually in February.)

 To further support the return of New York Fashion Week, IMG announced the formation of the IMG Fashion Alliance, which includes a group of American designers who “will help define the future of NYFW with IMG.”
 Those part of the alliance include: Joseph Altuzarra of Altuzarra, Brandon Maxwell, Jason Wu, LaQuan Smith, Alexandra O’Neill of Markarian, Laura Kim and Fernando Garcia of Monse, Prabal Gurung, Jack McCollough and Lazaro Hernandez of Proenza Schouler, Kate and Laura Mulleavy of Rodarte, Sergio Hudson and Telfar.